-The VEA helped overturn our state’s prohibition of collective bargaining for public education employees in the 2020 General Assembly, a huge win for educators and students in the commonwealth.
+The VEA helped overturn our state’s prohibition of contract negotiations for public education employees in the 2020 General Assembly, a huge win for educators and students in the commonwealth.
 With the dawn of a new era in Virginia political leadership, school and other public employees once again have the right to bargain their contracts, and the Union was a big part of making that happen.

-Bargained contracts help recruit and retain top-notch educators.
+Negotiated contracts help recruit and retain top-notch educators.
 It’s no secret that inadequate pay and reduced benefits lead to increased turnover, and increased turnover isn’t good for students.
-“A chance to sit down with school administrators and bargain our contracts is the best way we have to ensure that teachers and other educators are paid the kind of professional salary they deserve,” says Fedderman.
+“A chance to sit down with school administrators and negotiate our contracts is the best way we have to ensure that teachers and other educators are paid the kind of professional salary they deserve,” says Fedderman.

-Collective bargaining offers a way to meet local school challenges.
+Collective negotiations offer a way to meet local school challenges.
 Turnover isn’t just about pay—it’s also (and sometimes even more so) about working conditions.
 “If educators are facing poor working conditions, then students are facing poor learning conditions, and those are both big factors in why so many good teachers choose to leave the profession,” says Fedderman.
-“In collective bargaining, they would have a meaningful voice in identifying and solving problems.”
+“In collective negotiations, they would have a meaningful voice in identifying and solving problems.”